-The penetration Testing was conducted in the same environment as the evaluator independent testing, but used by adding the PC with a tool for the penetration testing.
+The penetration Testing was conducted in the same environment as the evaluator independent testing.
+The TOE used as the target of this test is iR-ADV C5240.
+This was performed by additional use of a PC with a tool for the penetration testing.
 Details of the tools used in the testing are shown in Table 7-4 below.